Best Time of Year for a European River Cruise

 - Alternatively, if you’re river cruising in the spring, the Bordeaux region of France, the Seine around Paris, and the Douro River in Spain might make good options for less high water probabilities.
 It looks like the Rhône is best in the late spring, summer and fall.

 - Predicting low water levels?
 No can do.
 It totally depends on the summer weather and each individual country’s management of the water levels.

 - Predicting broken locks?
 No can do.
 When we sailed the Danube, we sailed through 11 different locks.
 We encountered no problems, but it must happen on occasion and back up the river traffic for a bit.

 - European summers are a very busy time for travel and river cruises.
 Most of the river cruise lines completely sell out in the summer months, requiring that you book at least a year in advance.

-- European summers can be hot and posses very large crowds in the popular cities.
+- European summers can be hot and posses very large crowds in popular cities.
 But, this is also the time of year when you find many fun festivals to visit.
-So, maybe hot weather and fun festivals is more your cup of tea.
+So, maybe hot weather and fun festivals are more your cup of tea.

 - Fall can bring beautiful foliage, lower temps, and again, the large crowds will be gone.

 - Christmas cruises on the Rhine and Danube can be wonderful times.
 The temps will be towards the cold side (layer your clothing), but the cities are absolutely beautiful all dressed up for Christmas.
 We did the Danube in very early December and completely loved the experience.